Below you will find a list of Authorizations and Permits, as well as links to the appropriate applications.

 • Proposed project drawings.

 Contact your local permit coordinator at the Brunswick headquarters office at (912) 264-7218 with questions or to schedule a pre-application site visit.

-To evaluate and provide appropriate authorization for academic research projects conducted in the state's jurisdictional areas for the public interest, a written proposal is required.
+To evaluate and provide appropriate authorization for research and monitoring projects conducted in the state's jurisdictional areas for the public interest, a written proposal is required.

 Beach driving, as indicated by Title 12, Rule 391-2-2, is allowed for under very specific criteria and is handled by CRD staff through the authority of the SPA Committee.
 A Beach Driving Authorization is required when a motor vehicle is used on, over, or across the dynamic dune field or beaches.
 Those individuals seeking an authorization must demonstrate to the satisfaction of the Shore Protection Committee that they meet one or more of the criteria which justify driving on the beach.